Qampi/HTML-CSS/README.md

 To add a Code syntax; ut an opening code tag before the CSS snippet and a closing code tag afterward. (code) (</code) _HTML ENTITIES: "&LT;" & "&GT;"
 When we type "&lt;", it will be displayed as a less than sign.
-Similarly, typing "&gt;" will show a greater than sign. br element: (mostly used in poems)
+Similarly, typing "&gt;" will show a greater than sign. hese entities are formatted like this: an ampersand, a short code, and a semicolon.
+When we include them in an HTML file, they are converted into the specific characters we want.
+We applied this technique to replace every instance of greater than or less than symbols with their corresponding character entities. br element: (mostly used in poems)
 The br element is a simple tag without an opening or closing tag.
 It does not contain anything inside it; it just indicates where a line break should happen. pre element: